moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 Then, we generate a random nonce (initialization vector) using [`rand.Read`](https://pkg.go.dev/crypto/rand#Read).
 Since we set the initial length of the `nonce` slice to `NonceSize`, we can be sure that the nonce generated using will be exactly `NonceSize` bytes long.
 This is because under the hood, `rand.Read` uses [`io.ReadFull`](https://pkg.go.dev/io#ReadFull) to copy random data from [`rand.Reader`](https://pkg.go.dev/crypto/rand#Reader).
-According to its documentation, the `io.ReadFull` function "&hellip;reads exactly `len(buf)` bytes&hellip;", which guarantees that the generated random data will be exactly the desired size of `NonceSize`.
+According to its documentation, the `io.ReadFull` function "&hellip;reads exactly `len(buf)` bytes&hellip;", which will be equal to the second argument passed to `make`.

 ```go
 aead, err := chacha20poly1305.NewX(s.key)